2019. TOMBOLO. LAY OF THE LAND. Site responsive art installation

 Throughout the residency we experimented with alternative photographic printing processes.
 One of them was the anthotype, which consists of an image created using photosensitive material from plants.

-By playing with the concepts of light and darkness, depth and length in the land, we encouraged the visitors to reflect upon the lives of those miners and envision the dark and deep crevices they descended every day.
+By playing with the concepts of light and darkness, depth and length on earth, we invite visitors to reflect on the life of these miners and visualize the dark and deep cracks that descended every day.

 Photos by: Sofia Arredondo